realgptv01/Heraclos-Archive/Sound/Heraclos lines/README.md

-# These are Heraclos' voicelines (Whining, death, etc.)
+# These are Heraclos' voicelines (Complaining, death, etc.)